Jeju City: Tourism

 The Jeju Olle Trail and Jeju Olle Walking Festival passes through the city.

 The island Udo, one of Jeju's most popular tourist attractions, is located off the city's east coast.
 It received 2.23 million visitors in 2016.
 Seongsan Ilchulbong, an unusually bowl-shaped mountain, is popular for seeing the first sunrise of the year.
 Around that time, it hosts a sunrise festival with performances and food.

 The city has Jeju Stone Park in Jocheon.
 The large park focuses on Jeju's cultural use of stones, its mythology, and its shamanism.
 The Jeju National Museum is located in the city proper, near the center.
 The Kimnyoung Maze Park is in the city.'
 The Buddhist temple Yakcheonsa has a natural mineral spring claimed to have healing powers, and is one of the largest temples in East Asia.
 It participates in the Templestay program, where guests can stay at Buddhist temples and experience Buddhist culture.

 Climate

 Jeju City has a humid subtropical climate (Köppen: Cfa) with very warm summers and cool winters.
 In Holdridge classification, Jeju City has a warm temperate moist forest climate.
-Due to its location, Jeju City is one of the warmest cities in Korea.
+Due to its southern location, Jeju City is one of the warmest cities in Korea.
 However, ocean effect snow brings winter precipitation such as snow showers with strong wind during the winter.
 Precipitation is significant throughout the year, but is much wetter in summer, with more than 180 mm of rain falling in each month from June to September.
 The highest temperature ever recorded is 37.5 C on 25 July 1942 while the lowest temperature ever recorded is -6.0 C on 16 February 1977.